This post was updated May 27th, 2026

 The loop trail means you won’t have to backtrack, and you’ll get to experience a variety of landscapes, from dense trees to wide-open ridges.
 However, be prepared for some moderate to strenuous sections as the trail has a few steep inclines.
 While not overly technical, the hike can be challenging due to its elevation gain and potentially muddy conditions.
 If there has been recent rainfall, expect sections of the trail to be very muddy and slippery, particularly as you near God’s Thumb.

 But as we descended a steep hill just before the last stretch, the mud on the ground worked against the mud already caked on the soles of my hiking shoes, and I simply could not get traction.
 Three times I fell on my behind, and my hiking partner, while faring slightly better, could not go any further.
 The mud just made it too treacherous.
-Had we both had hiking poles and an extra pair of hiking shoes with good traction, we might have made it.
+If we both had hiking poles and an extra pair of hiking shoes with good traction, we might have made it.

 But we decided to stop just short of ascending the final leg to God’s Thumb itself, thereby robbing us of the amazing final view.